 Key Features:

-• Project Tracking: Tracks time spent on tasks for better project planning.
+- Automatic project tracking by logging time spent on tasks and activities for better planning.

 Pros: